Skip to main content

 • message

-• ignoring (list of exceptions to ignore)
+• ignoring (set of exceptions to ignore)

 val className by driver.className(

-locator = "by-class-name",
+value = "by-class-name",

 )